eliphang/forking-hex/README.md

 #### Penalties
 Each losing move forfeits its deposit as a penalty.
 A small percentage of each penalty goes to the developer fund and the rest is distributed as a reward.
 #### Rewards
 Each losing move is traced back from the losing position to the starting two moves, only considering moves from the opposite color to the losing move.
-A player receives a portion of the reward equal to the number of moves they made in this fork divided by the total number of moves in the fork.
+A player receives a portion of the reward equal to the number of moves they made in this trace divided by the total number of moves in the trace.
 For example, if the losing move was a Blue move, and there were 40 Red moves before it, and a player made 5 of those moves, they would receive 1/8 of the reward.

 ## Architectural considerations
 ### Submitting a proof of a winning position